Rand1804/self-study/Rust/The.Rust.Programming.Language/README.md

 Strong references are how you can share ownership of an `Rc<T>` instance.
 Weak references don’t express an ownership relationship, and their count doesn’t affect when an `Rc<T>` instance is cleaned up.

 Because the value that `Weak<T>` references might have been dropped, to do anything with the value that a `Weak<T>` is pointing to, you must make sure the value still exists.
 Do this by calling the upgrade method on a `Weak<T>` instance, which will return an `Option<Rc<T>>`.
 You’ll get a result of Some if the `Rc<T>` value has not been dropped yet and a result of None if the `Rc<T>` value has been dropped.
 Because upgrade returns an `Option<Rc<T>>`, Rust will ensure that the Some case and the None case are handled, and there won’t be an invalid pointer.

+## Chapter16 Fearless Concurrency

+A channel is said to be closed if either the transmitter or receiver half is dropped.

+Mutex is an abbreviation for mutual exclusion, as in, a mutex allows only one thread to access some data at any given time.

+Mutexes have a reputation for being difficult to use because you have to remember two rules:

+- You must attempt to acquire the lock before using the data.
+- When you’re done with the data that the mutex guards, you must unlock the data so other threads can acquire the lock.

+As you might suspect, `Mutex<T>` is a smart pointer.
+More accurately, the call to lock returns a smart pointer called MutexGuard, wrapped in a LockResult that we handled with the call to unwrap.
+The MutexGuard smart pointer implements Deref to point at our inner data; the smart pointer also has a Drop implementation that releases the lock automatically when a MutexGuard goes out of scope, which happens at the end of the inner scope.

+When `Rc<T>` manages the reference count, it adds to the count for each call to clone and subtracts from the count when each clone is dropped.
+But it doesn’t use any concurrency primitives to make sure that changes to the count can’t be interrupted by another thread.
+This could lead to wrong counts—subtle bugs that could in turn lead to memory leaks or a value being dropped before we’re done with it.
+What we need is a type exactly like `Rc<T>` but one that makes changes to the reference count in a thread-safe way.

+Fortunately, `Arc<T>` is a type like `Rc<T>` that is safe to use in concurrent situations.
+The a stands for atomic, meaning it’s an atomically reference counted type. *Atomics* are an additional kind of concurrency primitive that we won’t cover in detail here: see the standard library documentation for `std::sync::atomic` for more details.
+At this point, you just need to know that atomics work like primitive types but are safe to share across threads.